xwmx/nb/README.md

 features to enhance privacy and avoid leaking information:

-- Page content is cached locally within each bookmark file, making it readable in a terminal or GUI browser without visiting the original website.
+- Page content is cached locally within each bookmark file, making it readable in a terminal or GUI browser without requesting the page again or needing to be connected to the internet.
 - `<img>` tags in bookmarked content are removed to avoid requests.
 - Outbound links are automatically rewritten to use an [exit page redirect](https://geekthis.net/post/hide-http-referer-headers/#exit-page-redirect)